Paul Asare Ansah: Technical advisor to the transport minister

 Following his tenure as Director‑General of the Ghana Ports and Harbours Authority, Ansah was appointed Technical Advisor to the Minister of Transport.

 Politics

 Ansah is a member of the New Patriotic Party and has repeatedly contested for the parliamentary seat in the Asuogyaman constituency including running as the NPP parliamentary candidate in the 2020 general election, where he was narrowly defeated by the NDC incumbent, Thomas Nyarko Ampem., who won with 24,470 votes against 23,232 votes.
-Prior to that, he contested the NPP parliamentary primaries in 2007, 2011, and 2015, and later declared his intention to contest again ahead of the 2024 elections..
+Prior to that, he contested the NPP parliamentary primaries in 2007, 2011, and 2015, and later declared his intention to contest again ahead of the 2024 elections.

 Awards and recognition

 In October 2017, Ansah was honored with a Lifetime Achievement Award from Humanity Magazine International.
 In December 2017, the Institute of Public Relations (IPR) Ghana named him PR Personality of the Year during its 6th PR and Communications Excellence Awards.
-He was also recognized by the Eastern Awards One initiative in September 2018 when he received the JB Danquah Corporate Leadership Personality Award.
+He was also recognized by the Eastern Awards initiative in September 2018 when he received the JB Danquah Corporate Leadership Personality Award.